laavanyebahl/Quadcopter-Simulation/README.md

 increment by 10 cm in the x direction.
 Plot the error between the desired pose (position and orientation) and the actual pose.
 Modify the gains associated with the position control (outer loop) and attitude control (inner loop).
 Plot the response for multiple gains.

-**3. **Line-tracking Performance:**
+**3. Line-tracking Performance:**

 Develop a PD line tracking controller to enable the robot to take-off from a starting location, go to a fixed height of 1.0 m, and return to the ground.
 Plot the error between the desired pose (position and orientation) and the actual pose.
 Modify the gains associated with the position control (outer loop).
 Plot the response for multiple gains.

 **4. State Machine:**

 Develop and detail a state machine that enables the platform to takeoff to a pre-specified height, hover, track trajectories, and land.
 Provide a description of this state machine with an associated state machine diagram.
 One possible strategy is to develop a finite sequence of modes that transition based on the current and desired states as well as the prior mode.
-• The system begins in an idle state generating no (or null) control inputs.
+* The system begins in an idle state generating no (or null) control inputs.
-• A simulation trial begins by transitioning into a takeoff state that consists of a trajectory tracking controller from the current robot state to a desired hover state (fixed pose).
+* A simulation trial begins by transitioning into a takeoff state that consists of a trajectory tracking controller from the current robot state to a desired hover state (fixed pose).
 When the robot approaches the desired hover state (based on the error between current and desired pose), the robot transitions into a hover mode.
-• The platform remains in hover mode for a small amount of time (e.g., 5 s) before transitioning into a tracking mode.
+* The platform remains in hover mode for a small amount of time (e.g., 5 s) before transitioning into a tracking mode.
-• The platform tracks a specified trajectory and upon completion transitions into the hover mode.
+* The platform tracks a specified trajectory and upon completion transitions into the hover mode.
-• After remaining in hover mode for a brief period of time, the robot transitions into land mode and begins a descent to the ground.
+* After remaining in hover mode for a brief period of time, the robot transitions into land mode and begins a descent to the ground.

 **5. Gain Selection and Tuning:**

 After commanding the robot to takeoff and hover, generate a command that tracks a single waypoint at [0, 0, 0.1] m (zero velocity).
 Plot the error response of the system with respect to the desired position, orientation, and linear and angular velocities.
 Measure the rise (90%) and settling (10%) times